 How do I apply for refinancing with CommonBond?
 Visit CommonBond to fill out our quick and easy online application.
 You can see all of your estimated rates through a soft credit pull, which does not negatively impact your credit, and there is no obligation to move forward after you see your estimates.

 Want to learn more?
-Be sure to attend the webinar How to Finance Your Medical School Journey presented by CommonBond on Tuesday, November 14th, at 4:00PM PST.
+Be sure to watch the webinar How to Finance Your Medical School Journey.

 Caryn Ganeles is the Manager of Business Development at CommonBond and has been helping borrowers solve their student loan issues for over two and a half years.
 She received her B.S. in Communication from Cornell University.
 As Accepted’s dedicated account manager, Caryn is happy to answer any questions that you have by reaching out to her directly at email@example.com.